 Our products have the properties to last more than 100 years.
 Unfortunately, most buildings these days are being demolished much sooner than that.
 The good news is that WasteBasedBricks® can be recycled and used as ingredients for new WasteBasedBricks®.

 This depends on the calculation method you use.
-In preliminary research done by an external agency, a 25% reduction in environmental cost indicator was reported when production is fully scaled up.
-In general the WasteBasedBrick®, in line with other bricks, is a sustainable product because of its longevity (70+ years).
+In preliminary research from an external agency, a 25% reduction in environmental cost indicators was reported with fully scaled-up production.
+In general, the WasteBasedBrick®, in line with other bricks, is sustainable because of its longevity (70+ years).

-With the WasteBasedBrick® we’re focusing primarily on the use of waste as a resource instead of digging up natural and limited resources.
-To decrease the CO2 footprint of the brick even further, we’re working with more efficient firing curves.
+With the WasteBasedBrick®, we focus primarily on waste as a resource instead of digging up natural and limited resources.
+To decrease the CO2 footprint of the brick even further, we are testing more efficient firing curves.

-We currently compensate the footprint of the firing process by using forest compensated gas by supplier Greenchoice.
-The next big step is to switch from a gas-fired production process to a H2 fired production process.
-Keep an eye on our news page to learn more about this latest development.
+We currently compensate for the footprint of the firing process by using forest-compensated gas from supplier Greenchoice.
+The next big step is switching from a gas-fired production process to an H2-fired production.
+Visit our news page to learn more about this latest development.

-All the waste streams that we use are tested on quality and consistency and comply with the government regulations.
+All our waste streams are tested on quality and consistency and comply with government regulations.

 We are already able to make products from 100% waste.
-That said, the machines we are using at the moment are not yet able to process them.
-This is and will remain, our focus for the coming years.
+That said, the machines we are using aren’t currently able to process them.
+This will remain our focus for the coming years.

 Our mission stands: creating building materials from 100% upcycled waste with a positive carbon impact on the planet.